prackash/LeetCode/README.md

 -121 is not a palindrome because it would be 121-
 10 is not a palindrome because it is 01
 121 is palindrome number

+### 1123.
+Lowest Common Ancestor of Deepest Leaves
+Given a binary tree return the lowest common ancestor of its deepest leaves.
+Note that the common Ancestor must be complete (i.e. two child nodes) or none at all

+### 2874.
+Maximum Value of an Ordered Triplet II
+Given an array return the maximum value of triplet of indices (i,j,k) such that i < j < k and the value is calculated as (nums[i]-nums[j])*nums[k]